material-motion/material-motion/concepts/plan-execution-pattern.md

 ## The plan/execution pattern

+Plan: a detailed proposal for doing or achieving something.

+Execution: the carrying out or putting into effect of a plan, order, or course of action.

 This pattern emphasizes a **separation** of the *plan* of motion from its *execution*.

 This pattern is important because: